Does a Hot Tub in Your Condominium Back Yard or Terrace Need Approval?

 Recently the Ontario Court of Appeal clarified Section 98 of the Condominium Act (the “Act”), entitled “Changes made by Owners”.
 This section reads that an owner can make an addition, alteration or improvement to the common elements if, among other things, the owner gets approval from the condominium board (the “Board”) by way of resolution.

 In Wentworth Condominium Corporation No. 198 v.
 Jim McMahon, the Court took on the task of defining what is meant by the above section, more specifically, what is meant by the words “addition, alteration or improvement”.

 The unit owner and defendant, Jim McMahon, installed a hot tub in his condominium townhouse backyard patio.
 Under the condominium declarations, his backyard patio is considered an “exclusive use” common element and therefore the Board argued that the installation of the hot tub was an addition, alteration or improvement under the Act and therefore was a violation of the Act.
 The Board took McMahon to court in order to enforce removal of the hot tub.
-Usually, the purchase of hot tubs will not lead to any particular legal action, so do not be put off by this case if you are looking to get one of your own.

 After the application judge ruled in favour of McMahon and found that the hot tub was not an addition, alteration or improvement, the Board appealed.
 The Court of Appeal agreed with the application judge’s interpretation, namely that the word “addition” means something that is joined or connected to a structure, the word “alteration” means something that changes the structure, and the word “improvement” implies that there must be a resulting increase to the value of the property.